aws/aws-cdk/packages/@aws-cdk/aws-ecs-patterns/README.md

 });
 ```

-when queue not provided by user, CDK with create a primary queue and dead letter queue with default redrive policy and attach permission to the task to be able to acces the primary queue.
+when queue not provided by user, CDK will create a primary queue and a dead letter queue with default redrive policy and attach permission to the task to be able to acces the primary queue.

 ## Scheduled Tasks